avabellaw/crystal-clear-opticians/readme.md

 Performance will take a hit due to this, especially on smaller devices such as phones.
 Following a mobile-first approach meant that this was an especially important problem that needed to be solved and avoided in the future.
 Setting a width and height will let the browser know how much space to reserve for that image.

-I went through all the images on my web pages and worked out a width and height that would be suitable and maintain its aspect ratio.
-Giving the browser the aspect ratio can improve performance on its own.
+I went through all the images on my web pages and worked out a width and height that would be suitable and maintained its aspect ratio.
+Giving the browser the correct aspect ratio can improve performance on its own.
 I also tried to adapt the CSS to avoid resizing the image on smaller devices as much as possible.
 While working out width and height values, I took the opportunity to resize images to a size closer to what it is displayed as while maintaining the quality on larger devices.

 **Ensure text remains visible during webfont load**